brendt/stitcher.io/src/data/blog/2017-12-24-asynchronous-php.md

 ## What about ReactPHP?

 We've excluded ReactPHP from the benchmarks, because it's not a fair comparison.
-ReactPHP doesn't allow to run closures and Tasks as sub-processes the way Amp and our package do.
+ReactPHP doesn't allow to run closures or `Tasks` as sub-processes the way Amp and our package do.
 With ReactPHP, you're working with plain processes, so there's no way to compare to it.

 ## About process signals